 Second Grade In-School Programs

-The Forest Preserve District of Will County offers three different in-school field trips for second students.
+The Forest Preserve District of Will County offers two different in-school field trips for second grade students.

 Getting Ready for Winter

 Have your students discover the changes that take place in nature from fall to winter and learn how animals adapt to these changes.
 Through this program, students will understand the methods and adaptations animals use to survive winter.